Sign up to our newsletter

 Brazilian Prader-Willi Syndrome Association (SPW Brasil)

-PWS China
+PWSA China

 Hungarian Prader-Willi Association (HPWS)

 HPWS was founded in 2019 and is in contact with around 50 families.
 The number of people with PWS is not officially known and there is little by way of social service support in Hungary.
 HPWS received funding to organise its first Summer Camp for children with PWS and their parents.
-This will provide a much needed opportunity for children and young adults with PWS to meet and develop friendships, and for parents to share experiences and learn about best practices.
+This provided a much needed opportunity for children and young adults with PWS to meet and develop friendships, and for parents to share experiences and learn about best practices.

-India: Paediatric Endocrinology Team, Aster Hospitals, Bengaluru
+Paediatric Endocrinology Team, Aster Hospitals, Bengaluru

 Malaysia: Taylor’s University Team in collaboration with PWS Malaysia